ibm-cloud-docs/appid/tutorial-kubernetes-auth.md

 {: shortdesc}

-1. Sign in to the Container Registry CLI plugin.
+1. Sign in to the Container Registry CLI plug-in.

   ```
   ibmcloud cr login